top of page

 How does laundry work?

-Camp will provide a laundry service once a week.
+For summer camp, camp will provide a laundry service once per session.
 Detergent will be provided.

 What is camp’s Cell Phone Policy?